 - Have the money to spend on equipment maintenance, and upgrades, because they are not operating on razor-thin profit margins.
 That means you know your website will always load quickly.

 As a small business owner, you need to decide if you want to spend a few bucks more each month for these extras.
-Ultimately, I’d say the additional cost and what you get for your money outweigh the small savings you’d get from a cheap cloud hosting provider.
+Ultimately, I’d say the additional cost and what you get for your money outweigh the small savings you’d get from a cheap hosting provider.

 Although your business is a small one, you would likely want to grow.
-You should consider a cloud hosting company that can scale with you as you expand.
+You should consider a hosting company that can scale with you as you expand.

 This means that the web host offers different packages based on how many visitors you receive each month.
 This way, as you grow, you can easily upgrade your hosting plan.

 You should also choose a hosting company that specializes in your Content Management System.
 For example, there are companies on this list that specialize in WordPress.